• Skip to primary navigation

 • Stage 3 … Hypothalamus and Pituitary Gland: These glands control many automatic body functions, such as hormonal release.
 Alcohol affects this part of the brain by depressing nerve centers in the hypothalamus that control sexual arousal— thus making you more aroused but less able to perform.
 Alcohol affects the brain by also inhibiting pituitary secretion, which affects urine excretion.
 This explains why you have to pee so much when you drink; your kidneys can’t absorb the water.

-All of this to say, if getting drunk sounds like a form of harmless fun, think again.
+All of this is to say that if getting drunk sounds like a form of harmless fun, think again.
 In some cases, getting drunk can be a death wish.
 That’s because alcohol is the most dangerous drug out there.
 Anyone who drinks heavily should know the health risks ahead of time— as well as how to get help for an alcohol problem.
 Learn more about our alcohol treatment program today.

 Filed Under: Addiction News